Aereli/Ecommerce_PreReq/README.md

-#Royal Caribbean Pre-Req Eccomerce Site
+# Royal Caribbean Pre-Requisite E-commerce Site
     Project started: 2/11/20

 This is my interview entry as a System Analyst at Royal Caribbean